- Download our Moving to Australia Guide (PDF)

-Shipments made by sea are generally less expensive than those by air, but those sent by air will obviously arrive much sooner than those sent by sea.
-It’s recommended that expats use a combination of both, shipping essential goods by air, and those less than necessary goods by sea.
+Shipping by sea is generally less expensive than by air, but it takes much longer.
+We recommend using a combination of both, shipping essential goods by air and other possessions by sea.

 Costs are dependent on the volume of goods shipped or their weight, and the distance the cargo must travel.
-It’s a good idea to solicit at least three quotes from various service providers to get a good idea of the going rates before deciding which to use.
+It’s a good idea to solicit at least three quotes from various service providers to get an overview of the going rates before deciding which to use.

-Furthermore, it’s a good idea to buy insurance from a company other than the shipping company used, to ensure reliable coverage on broken cargo.
+We recommend buying insurance from a company other than the shipping company, to ensure reliable coverage on broken cargo.

-Expats may also be asked to prove ownership of certain items by presenting receipts, insurance papers, etc. For new-looking electronic goods especially, it’s best to have these on-hand.
+Expats may also be asked to prove ownership of certain items by presenting receipts or insurance papers.
+For new electronic goods especially, it’s best to have these on hand.

 Shipping pets to Australia